Program Summary and Evaluation

 E. A memory "Yearbook" featuring pictures taken throughout the Governor's School program will be created by Ms. Haga and will be given to all of the Scholars and counselors for a keepsake at the closing luncheon.

 F. Ms. Haga will also compile the photos that will be taken during the five (5) week Governor's School program into a "Movie" w/music that will be shown during the closing ceremonies and she will incorporate the photos (movie) onto a DVD that will be mailed to all the graduating scholars and counselors at a later date.

 IV.
 The Results: Scholar Evaluations

-The Scholars' satisfaction with the 2017 GS Scientific Models & Data Analysis program will be reflected in the overall rating of the program, with a certain percentage of the Scholars rating the program as either "excellent" (5) or "very good" (4)—a cumulative rating of 4.00 out of 5.
+The Scholars' satisfaction with the 2019 GS Integration of Biological & Statistical Sciences program will be reflected in the overall rating of the program, with a certain percentage of the Scholars rating the program as either "excellent" (5) or "very good" (4)—a cumulative rating of 4.00 out of 5.
 Evaluations of various aspects of the program will be rated as follows:

 A. Overall Program: 4.43 / 5